ortelius/outreach/blogs/what-are-SBOM-used-for.md

 ### #3 - Reduce operational risk and mitigate proactively

 - With SBOM data bundled with every product version release, it ensures any operational risk is mitigated.
 - At times, software components reach their end-of-life (EOL) and are not supported by the supplier.
-An SBOM enables to proactively reducing operational risk by highlighting such components and helping mitigate them.
+An SBOM enables proactively reducing operational risk by highlighting such components and helping mitigate them.
 - An SBOM demonstrates your organization's mindset towards higher quality and operational visibility.

 > At every supply chain level, the shift from herd vulnerability to herd immunity highlights the cumulative, public health-like benefits of the added transparency and resiliency unlocked by SBOMs (NIST).

-An illustration of end-to-end SBOM data analysis flow is shown below:
+An illustration of the end-to-end SBOM data analysis flow is shown below:
 ![End-ot-end SBOM Flow](images/supply-chain.png)

 ## References